Updated January 31, 2022

 - Self-preparation: You can apply directly to the IRS.
 Form W-7’s must include original documentation or copies of these documents certified by the issuing agency.
 Photocopies and notarized copies of documentation are not accepted.
 All documents must be mailed with the tax return to the IRS Service Center in Austin, Texas (the address is in the Instructions for Form W-7 and is different from the address to mail tax returns only for processing).
 This office can be reached at (800) 829-1040.

-Note: There is risk of delay in the IRS returning the supplied documentation, or it being lost, so applying through an IRS Taxpayer Assistance Center or with the help of a Certifiying Acceptance Agent is recommended.
+Note: There is risk of delay in the IRS returning the supplied documentation, or it being lost, so applying through an IRS Taxpayer Assistance Center or with the help of a Certifying Acceptance Agent is recommended.

+Currently, it takes an estimated 11 weeks for the IRS to process an ITIN application.
 Upon approving the application for the ITIN, the IRS will process the tax return and send a letter to the taxpayer, or the Certified Agent, containing the ITIN number(s) for use on subsequent tax returns.

 What if I don’t have an immigration status that authorizes me to live in the U.S.?

 Many people who are not authorized to live in the United States worry that filing taxes increases their exposure to the government, fearing this could ultimately result in deportation.
 If you already have an ITIN, then the IRS has your information, unless you moved recently.
 You are not increasing your exposure by renewing an ITIN or filing taxes with an ITIN.